 Jurmala has 33kms of white sand beaches!!!
 The busiest areas tend to be Majori, Dzintari and Lielupe.
 Personally, I preferred the beaches further west, particularly around Dubulti.
 They were pure white and so peaceful!

-My favourite photo effect was using the local foliage – the natural “brush” or really long grass or I’m not sure what to call it was in shades of red and yellow when I visited and were just stunning.
+My favourite photo effect on Jurmala beach was using the local foliage – the natural “brush” or really long grass or I’m not sure what to call it was in shades of red and yellow when I visited and were just stunning.
 It is possible in spots to capture the water, beach, red “long grass” and the green tree background for a mix of stunning colours.

 19. Visit Kemeri Bog

-There are 2 walks and they are configured like a figure 8.
+There are 2 walks around Kemeri Bog and they are configured like a figure 8.
 The first half of the 8 is a 1.4km walk and the full figure 8 is about 2.7km.
 The full loop includes the watchtower.
 This would have been great for photos but darn I didn’t get the time to get there.
 If you do email me!

 The easiest way to visit Kemeri bog is by car.
 The bog is located just off the main road – the A10.
 Drive in and keep going past the cemetery.
 It will feel like you’re in the wrong place but you’re not.
-After a couple of kilometres, you will hit a big car park.
+After a couple of kilometers, you will hit a big car park.
 Click here for the tourism board’s information on the bog which I found very useful.

 Or book a Sunrise Tour to Kemeri Bog Footbridge from Riga to capture the bog in the best light and have someone else take care of all the logistics for you!